Frequently Asked Questions

-I provide services for adults from diverse backgrounds.
+I work with English-speaking adults from diverse backgrounds.

-I do everything that I can to meet or exceed the Ethical Principles for Professional Coaches set forth by the International Association of Coaching.
-Confidentiality is very important to me.
-I hold each session in strict confidence.
-I will never release identifying information or reveal to anyone that you are a client unless I am legally required, or you have given written consent.
+I do everything I can to meet or exceed the Ethical Principles for Professional Coaches set forth by the International Association of Coaching.
+Confidentiality is essential to me, and I hold each session in strict confidence.
+I will never release identifying information or reveal to anyone that you are a client unless I am legally required or you have given written consent.